at8i/cmus-setup/README.md

 4. If you press your binding for edit tag command, a window will pop up and you can edit the fields and press enter at the end to save and quit or ctrl-C to cancel the changes and quit.

+## Note
+You may want to take these into consideration.
+1. If you are using Gnome desktop [cmus status extension](https://extensions.gnome.org/extension/1934/cmus-status/) is recommended.
+2. Coverart-get is slow , it will take 30 secdons to find and download the cover art.
+So wait 30 sec and then play the song once more and you should be able to see the art cover.
+Don't worry it is working, give it some time.

 ## What it will look like
-If you are using Gnome desktop [cmus status extension](https://extensions.gnome.org/extension/1934/cmus-status/) is recommended.
 ![CmusSample](./image/CmusSample.png "CmusSample")